antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

-*Use the Genome browser to verify reporters*
+*Use the embedded R2 Genome browser to verify reporters*